shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/10-create-own-app.md

 As you see, it's the place to go to define all those basic information about your app, e.g. technical name, labels and version of your app.

 Next up are the permission we grant to our app.
-To implement our promotion idea, we need to set the following ones:
-* create: promotion, promotion, promotion_individual_codes, state_machine_history
-* list: tax, currency, promotion_individual_code, order
-* update: order

 In the manifest file, it looks like this:
 ```xml
 <permissions>
     <create>product</create>